15+ Career Options After History: Top Paying Jobs & Growth Opportunities in 2025

 A historian is responsible for researching and interpreting historical events, people, and cultures.
 They help explain how the past has shaped societies, governments, and global developments.
 Historians often work with educational institutions, museums, research organizations, and government agencies.

-The average salary of a historian is INR 4.2 lakhs per year.
+The historian's salary in India is INR 4.2 lakhs per year.

 What do historians do?